BILLINGS — Rob and Pam Stephens have been identified as the two people who died; their son Riley was seriously injured.

 Rob and Pam Stephens were owners of Billings-based Mission Aviation.
 The company's website says Rob was a pilot for a major airline for 30 years.

 Riley is a certified flight instructor for the company, like his father.
-Riley graduated Texas A&M University in 2018, but returned to continue his aviation career.
+Riley graduated from Texas A&M University in 2018, but returned to continue his aviation career.

 It happened near Jellison and Stratton roads shortly after 7 p.m.